2020PB/police-brutality/all-locations.md

 ### Police and federal agents fire impact munitions at crowd | July 18th

-Footage shows police and federal agents working together to push protesters down the street.
+Footage shows police and federal agents working together to push protesters down the street near 3rd and Salmon.
 Continual riot gun fire is heard throughout the footag at a peaceful crowd wherein most protesters have their hands raised.
 The reporter who took the footage does state that the majority of fire followed procedure (i.e. at the feet), but police were still firing on a peaceful, obeying crowd.

 tags: less-lethal, pepper-ball, protester, rubber-bullet, shoot

 id: or-portland-96

-geolocation:
+geolocation: 45.5162412, -122.6765964

 **Links**